GLIDE-LLC/docs/glide-accessibility-framework/README.md

 ### 📙 Images

-- Provide alt text for images
+- Provide alt text for images (if needed)

-- Provide captions for images
+- Provide captions for images (if needed)

 > ✔️ Usually content editors will take care of this but if there are specific requirements for SEO then client must provide these alt texts.